deephaven/web-client-ui/README.md

 Support is best for [Google Chrome](https://www.google.com/intl/en_ca/chrome/) and Chromium based browsers (such as [Microsoft Edge based on Chromium](https://www.microsoft.com/en-us/edge)).
 We try and maintain compatibility with [Mozilla Firefox](https://www.mozilla.org/en-CA/firefox/new/) and [Apple Safari](https://www.apple.com/ca/safari/) as well.

 If you encounter an issue specific to a browser, check that your browser is up to date, then check issues labeled with [firefox](https://github.com/deephaven/web-client-ui/labels/firefox) or [safari](https://github.com/deephaven/web-client-ui/labels/safari) for a list of known browser compatibility issues before reporting the issue.

+## Release Strategy

+All new changes (bug fixes, feature requests) are merged to `main` so they are always included in the latest release.

+### Stable Releases

+Stable releases are created periodically off of the `main` with the dist-tag `latest`.
+These will include an appropriate version bump and [release notes](https://github.com/deephaven/web-client-ui/releases), detailing the changes that are in that version.

+### Nightly Releases

+Nightly releases are published every night with the dist-tag `nightly` to npm.
+You can reference the nightly release to always be on the latest by referencing `nightly` as the version, though stability is not guaranteed, e.g. `npm install --save @deephaven/grid@nightly`.

+### Hotfix Releases

+For Deephaven Enterprise, once a release has reached certification and will only receive hotfixes, we create a new branch in Community matching the Deephaven Enterprise release name (e.g. [bard](https://github.com/deephaven/web-client-ui/tree/bard)).
+Bug fixes/hotfixes are then either cherry-picked from `main` (if the fix has been merged to main), or directly merged into the hotfix branch (if code has changed in `main` and the fix only applies in the hotfix branch).
+Once the branch is pushed to origin, the publish step is kicked off manually using the Publish Alpha with the release name as the `preid` and the branches latest commit to deploy the latest from that branch.